ddehun/coling2022_reweighting_sts/README.md

 **1. Data preparation**

 - Run ``scripts/0_preprocessing.sh`` script.
 This will prepare sentences (C_src) to make synthetic dataset, and split PAWS dataset into dev and test splits.

 **2. Synthetic dataset generation & Machine-written example identification**

 - Run ``scripts/1_generation.sh`` script to generate synthetic examples and train a discriminator model that identifies them.
-- A process to create synthetic datase is same with the original DINO fraework suggested by [Schick et al. (2021)](https://aclanthology.org/2021.emnlp-main.555/).
+- A process to create synthetic dataset is same with the original DINO framework suggested by [Schick et al. (2021)](https://aclanthology.org/2021.emnlp-main.555/).

 **3. Training and evaluating STS models**